Finding time for self-care as a busy business owner isn’t easy.

 Block out part of your day – every day – to work on self-care.
 Instead of snoozing your alarm clock a dozen times every morning, plan to get up and stretch first thing.
 Map out a quick walk for your lunch break.
-Commit to putting your phone away half an hour before bedtime.
+Commit to putting your phone away half an hour before bedtime and practice digital decluttering.
 Actually write these habits into your schedule and make a promise to yourself to keep them.

 Step 3: Set goals and intentions.

 In business, we often talk about the why: why you started your business, why you do what you do.
 Get in touch with your why in regards to self-care, too.
 Do you want to feel more rested?
 Manage your anxiety?
 Grow your business?
 Create boundaries?
 Determine your goals, and then take steps to reach them.